torvalds/linux/Documentation/sound/soc/jack.rst

 which are updated automatically.
 They are created by the machine driver and associated with the jack using snd_soc_jack_add_pins().
-The status of the endpoint may configured to be the opposite of the jack status if required (eg, enabling a built in microphone if a microphone is not connected via a jack).
+The status of the endpoint may configured to be the opposite of the jack status if required (eg, enabling a built in microphone if a microphone is analt connected via a jack).

 Jack detection methods